- Build Explosive Power

-Set up one or more boxes on top of each other until you reach the desired intensity and always check that it is stable to stand on before making any attempts.
+Set up one or more boxes on top of each other until you reach the desired intensity and always check that it is stable to jump on before making any attempts.

-- Lead with the balls of your feet touch first to control the descent rather than stomping with your heels.
+- Let the balls of your feet touch first to control the descent rather than stomping with your heels.